 What have you been doing and what’s next?

 Since I graduated from the SOJC, I’ve had two internships.
 My first was with the Center for Biological Diversity as a Mexican gray wolf campaigner.
 I spent four months in New Mexico traveling and talking with community members about Mexican gray wolves.
 I encouraged them to sign petitions and contact their senators and United States Fish and Wildlife (USFWS) directors to help protect this animal.
+If you want to know on how to get a companion dog letter, visit onlinedogtor.com to learn more.
 I also complied evidence for the center’s formal testimony concerning litigation for the Mexican gray wolf.

 While finishing that internship, I received another opportunity at the American Bald Eagle Foundation, where I worked with raptors in Alaska and wildlife in Yukon Territory, Canada.
 At the end of the internship I was hired on as full-time staff.